 Even if you weren’t living together before, the immigration authorities will expect to see you sharing space now.
 And this is when things can get really tough for people committing fraudulent marriages.
 Every immigration attorney has heard stories of couples where one or both of them would bring home a boyfriend or girlfriend, run up debt, or otherwise get on the other person’s nerves.
 At the very least, the friendship is likely to suffer.

 What's described above is the normal application process for a married couple, which doesn’t involve much actual contact with immigration officials.
-If the immigration authorities get suspicious, however, they have broad powers to investigate your case – visit your house, talk to your friends, and more.
+If the immigration authorities get suspicious, however, they have broad powers to investigate your case.
+They can visit your house, talk to your friends, and more.

 Just to clarify, though we’ve mentioned attorneys hearing about marriage fraud cases, that’s not because they’ll help you with such an endeavor.
-Attorneys have an ethical obligation to not assist in a fraud.
-However, some of them find out the hard way, after representing a client who doesn't make it through the rigors of the application process, that it was a fraud all along.
+Attorneys have an ethical obligation to not assist in a fraud and are likely to withdraw from your case if they see that they are risking their reputation.